gyohza/reports/README.md

 *<h4 align="center">Simple implementation of MySQL query browser, viewer and API.</h4>*

-Have you always wondered why aren't building APIs or customizable reports as simple as building a MySQL query?
-By writing a query and configuring a simple JSON file, you can build an exportable table / API on the fly that is ready to use.
+Shouldn't building APIs or customizable reports be as simple as building a MySQL query?
+Write a query and set up a simple JSON file and you have a customizable, exportable table / API on the fly that can be used or viewed in less than a jiff.

 Queries and their result sets are collectively called **reports** within this project.